Nemesia fruticans (Thunb.) Benth.

-It is best propagated by seed sown in September for summer flowering.
+It is best propagated by seed sown in spring for summer flowering.
 It can also be propagated by means of cuttings.
 Cuttings are best taken in spring when regrowth commences and active root formation takes place.
 Special colour forms are best propagated from cuttings.

-The mauve nemesia prefers well-drained soil, enriched with compost.
+It prefers well-drained soil, enriched with compost.
 It prefers to be planted in a sunny position.
 It can be treated as an annual and will self-seed if plants have been allowed to set seed before removal.
 Alternatively it can be treated as a perennial and cut back after flowering each year, or in early spring.
 It is frost tolerant.
 Although the upper growth is damaged by frost, the plant will resprout from the taproot.